casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     .map(|hash| ContractHash::new(hash))
     .unwrap();

-    // get the value of the second parameter to which message should be changed let new_value: String = runtime::get_named_arg("new_message");
+    // get the value of the message from the second parameter
+    let new_value: String = runtime::get_named_arg("new_message");

     // Call Counter to increment the value.